MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-skills.md

 ---
 # How to customize skills on any form

-Dynamics 365 ships a control that you can embed in any of your entity forms.
+Dynamics 365 ships a control that you can embed in any of your forms.
 Say you have a case form where you want to add a **Skills** control, here are the steps to add the skill update control on the case form:

 1. In Dynamics 365, go to Advanced Settings > Customizations > Customize the System.